 - The stitches may not yet have sewn the skin back together

-- The anesthetic may still be in the system making them clumsy
+- The anaesthetic may still be in the system making them clumsy

 - Rigorous exercise or rough play with other dogs may tear the stitches apart